jecordjotse/Weather_EventsAnalysis/report.md

 ![](report_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 ## Conclusion
-The database was explored and results suggest tornado cause both the highest public health issues and economic consequences.
+The database was explored and results suggest tornado cause the highest public health issues and floods cause the highest economic consequences.
 A more detail project can be found in [my GitHub repo](https://github.com/jecordjotse/Weather_EventsAnalysis)

 ## REFERENCE {#refer}